F-1 Optional Practical Training

 The ISO strongly recommends that you do NOT use electronic filing, because this option can result in lengthy delays.

-Please mail documents either visa U.S. Postal Service or via Private Courier Service to the address below:
+Please mail documents either visa U.S. Postal Service or via Private Courier Service to the address below.
+(USCIS address is valid for students with a mailing address within Massachusetts.)

 Via U.S. Postal Service (USPS) Deliveries (choose Priority mail with Return Receipt):